Assassin's Creed: Forgotten Temple: Season Two

-Edward and Saito try to retrieve the crescent amulet from the monk, but he uses the Piece of Eden's powers against them, causing Edward to begin experiencing visions of the future.
-The monk is eventually killed by Rajah, the leader of a Visayan resistance against the Spanish, who claims the amulet for himself.
-Edward, Saito, and the other Zhang Wei Union members escape Manila, parting ways with Jan van Aert, who asks them to reconvene in the Sultanate of Sulu.
-En route to Cebu, the Union members are attacked by Rajah's rebels, leaving them temporarily stranded on Monkey Island.
-They rescue a number of native villagers who have been brainwashed by Rajah with the crescent amulet, and destroy the resistance's fort on the island.
-They then travel to Cebu, where Rajah has already retrieved another sea log hidden by Hendrik in the Basilica del Santo Niño.
-Edward battles and eventually defeats Rajah at Fort San Pedro while Saito recovers the sea log.
-However, the pair are then confronted by Xiao Han and his Chinese Assassins, who steal the sea log while Edward and Saito escape with the crescent amulet.
+Edward and Saito try to retrieve the crescent amulet from the monk, but he uses the Piece of Eden's powers against them, causing Edward to begin experiencing strange visions, which inform him of a second sea log hidden by Hendrik in Cebu.
+Rajah, the leader of a Visayan resistance, kills the monk and takes his amulet, seeking to use the Pieces of Eden to end Spain's colonial rule over the Philippines.
+Thanks to Jan van Aert distracting the Spanish Navy, the Zhang Wei Union members escape Manila and attempt to sail to Cebu, but an attack by Rajah's rebels leaves them temporarily stranded on Monkey Island.
+After rescuing several native villagers brainwashed by Rajah with the amulet and destroying his resistance's fort, the crew arrives in Cebu, where Rajah has already retrieved Hendrik's sea log from the Basilica del Santo Niño.
+While Edward defeats Rajah, Saito recovers the sea log but loses it to Xiao Han, forcing her and Edward to escape with the crescent amulet.

 In the present, Abstergo discovers the amulet's location in the shipwreck of the SS Ourang Medan near the Strait of Malacca.
 Noa is sent to recover the Piece of Eden, but its powers negatively affect him, threatening his life.
 After the Templars order Noa's termination, Sei makes a deal with Nathan Zhang, who helps the pair and Sei's bodyguard Yuki escape with the amulet.
 Nathan takes the trio to Singapore, where Sei decides to relive Saito's memories in search of another Piece of Eden that could save Noa.

 With Edward corrupted by the crescent amulet, Saito assumes temporary command of the Zhang Wei Union and encounters a group of Japanese mercenaries hired by Fuma Sukuna to hunt her.
 Saito convinces the mercenaries to join her cause, and they help the Union members kill Sukuna.
-Afterwards, the crew travels to Sulu to meet with Jan van Aert, only to be imprisoned due to a deal made by Jan with the Sultan, who desires the crescent amulet in their possession.
-They escape and try to recover the amulet, but are forced to fight Xiao Han and his Chinese Assassins, who tracked them to Sulu.
-After Edward hesitates to kill Xiao Han due to a vision showing both his own and his son Haytham Kenway's deaths, Xiao Han seizes the amulet, inadvertently killing Xialun Qing in the process.
+Afterwards, the crew travels to the Sultanate of Sulu, only to be imprisoned due to a deal made by Jan van Aert with the Sultan, who desires the Piece of Eden in their possession.
+They escape and try to recover the artifact, but are forced to fight Xiao Han and his Chinese Assassins, who tracked them to Sulu.
+After Edward hesitates to kill Xiao Han due to a vision of the future, Xiao Han seizes the crescent amulet, inadvertently killing Xialun Qing in the process.
 The Union members escape Sulu and travel to Singapore to recover from their defeat, where Edward is reunited with his wife Tessa and daughter Jennifer.
 Tessa consoles Edward after he blames himself for leading his companions astray, and warns him about a Templar plot against him that the Assassins have uncovered.
 Reinvigorated by the encounter with his family, Edward resumes his quest for the Pieces of Eden, sailing to Burma.